msunardi/blender_ros/README.md

     $ sudo ln -s /home/<username>/.venv/py3env/lib/python3.x/site-packages/redis redis
     ```

-  5. Test if Redis is loadable from Blender:
+  5. Test if the Redis Python module is loadable from Blender:
     1. Launch Blender (re-launch if it's already open)
     2. Open the Python console (CTRL + right x3)
     3. In the Python console, type in `import redis` and hit Enter.
 If it works, no error message will show up.